These lessons introduce you to the grammar of words and parts of words.

 Topicalization brings one element to the forefront of a sentence, making it the topic of that sentence.
-This often involves periphrasis, movement or both.
+This often involves periphrasis, movement or some other form of marking the topic.
 Yet many languages explicitly mark topics with an affix or a particle, as seen in these Japanese examples.

 |Japanese||本は私のです。 hon wa watashi no desu||私は本が好きです。 watashi wa hon ga suki desu|